What Happens When We Leave an Infected Tooth Untreated?

 A tooth infection is one of the health concerns that make our lives unbearable.
 Having pus in a tooth pulp is endangering and a tooth extraction could be the only remedy, sometimes.
 Since it can never heal itself, we must take proper medical care to prevent it from going from bad to worse, and get it seen to as soon as possible by a professional, be it one from McCrae Dental Surgery or of equal calibre.
 After all, the longer it is not seen to, the more at risk we are.

 When bacteria invade our dental formula, it causes a tooth abscess or the so-called tooth infection.
+You might instantly be looking for an emergency dentist memphis way or near your own location once symstoms start.
 This is a pocket of pus that could form at various places including the gum and the root tip.
 Some of the causes of tooth infection are broken teeth, an untreated cavity, and complex dental surgery.
 The most apparent signs of tooth infection are:

 - Throbbing toothache